alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 values of the vote probability itself).
-The mean is still where we expected it from the linear regression analysis, but the distribution is much wider due the fact that occasionally votes come in from places that are not as heavily in favor of Biden.
+The mean is still where we expected it from the linear regression analysis, but the distribution is much wider due the fact that occasionally votes come in from places that are not as heavily in favor of Biden (or Trump in the case of Arizona).
 This should considerably increase the spread of the predicted final margin and assure that it is not overconfident in the final result.

 ### Predicting the Final Margin